prashanthpazhani/WeatherApp/README.md

 # WeatherApp
-Weather App that tells you the weather of a city
+Weather App that tells you the weather of a city.
+Uses Open Weather API which gives weather data.
+Also uses Tkinter for the GUI.